thehubbard/esa-pyxel/docs/source/references/contributing.rst

 before making the change.

 .. _contributing.documenting_your_code:

 Documenting your code
 ---------------------

-Changes should be reflected in the release notes located in ``CHANGELOG.rst``.
+Changes should be reflected in the release notes located in ``CHANGELOG.md``.
 This file contains an ongoing change log for each release.
 Add an entry to this file to document your fix, enhancement or (unavoidable) breaking change.
 Make sure to include the GitLab issue number when adding your entry (using